Healthcare Areas

 Family experience with staff responsiveness

-How family members rated their experiences with staff being available and able to respond to their loved one’s needs, in a 2019 survey. (see data dictionary)
+How family members rated their experiences with staff being available and able to respond to their loved one’s needs, in a 2022-23 survey. (see data definition)

 What do you think?